 Purpose of worksets

 When working on a shared model, sometimes two people will try to edit the same element simultaneously.
 If desired, worksets can be used to ‘own’ an element, which prevents anyone from editing that element.
-Generally, however, it is recommended that you don’t ‘own’ a worksets (or, in Revit’s terminology, make it ‘editable’).
+Generally, however, it is recommended that you don’t ‘own’ a workset (or, in Revit’s terminology, make it ‘editable’).
 Instead, it is better to ‘borrow’ an element.
-When you edit an element that another team member is not editing, you automatically become the borrower of the element and can make the changes you need.
+When you edit an element that another team member is not editing, you automatically become the borrower of the element and can make the necessary changes.

 Enabling worksharing

-To activate worksets in Revit 2016 or earlier, click on the ‘Workset’ button in the bottom ribbon or go to Collaborate > Manage Collaboration > Worksets.
+To enable worksharing, click on the ‘Worksets’ button in the bottom ribbon, or alternatively, go to Collaborate > Manage Collaboration > Worksets.

 Default worksets

-When you enable worksharing, Revit creates default worksets and assigns project elements and settings to these worksets.
+Next, you will be prompted to name the default worksets and assign elements to these worksets.
 The default worksets are as follows:

 When saving the project, you will be warned that you are about to create a central model.
 Select ‘Yes’ to proceed.